The Kervaire conjecture and the minimal complexity of surfaces: Introduction

 Many problems in low-dimensional topology have group-theoretic formulations.
 Some of these topological problems remain unsolved due to our lack of understanding of groups obtained from some rather simple operations.
 One example is the following basic question about \emph{one-relator products}, which are one-relator quotients of free products. \begin{question} For a free product $H=\star_{\lambda\in\Lambda} G_\lambda$ of nontrivial groups $\{G_\lambda\}_{\lambda\in \Lambda}$ with $|\Lambda|\ge2$, for which $w\in H$ is the quotient $H/\llangle w\rrangle$ nontrivial, where $\llangle w\rrangle$ is the normal subgroup generated by $w$? \end{question}

-For $|\Lambda|\ge3$, it is conjectured that $H/\llangle w\rrangle$ is nontrivial for every $w\in H$; See for instance \cite[Conjecture 9.5]{Gordon:DehnSurg}.
-This is a generalization\footnote{The knot group is normally generated by a single element (the meridian), so is the fundamental group of the Dehn surgery as it is a quotient.} of the unsolved three summand conjecture in $3$-manifold topology, which asserts that the Dehn surgery of $S^3$ along any knot cannot have three or more summands in the prime decomposition.
+For $|\Lambda|\ge3$, it is conjectured that $H/\llangle w\rrangle$ is nontrivial for every $w\in H$; see for instance \cite[Conjecture 9.5]{Gordon:DehnSurg}.
+This is a generalization\footnote{The knot group is normally generated by a single element (the meridian) via an easy application of van Kampen's theorem using simply connectedness of $S^3$, and thus, so is the fundamental group of a Dehn surgery as it is a quotient of the knot group.} of the unsolved three summand conjecture in $3$-manifold topology, which asserts that no Dehn surgery of $S^3$ along any knot can have three or more summands in the prime decomposition.
 The case $|\Lambda|\ge3$ is known when all factors are cyclic groups by a theorem of Howie \cite{Howie_cyclic}.
+On the other hand, if one can find three free factors such that they are finitely generated perfect groups and the conjecture holds for their free product, then it would give a negative answer to the Wiegold question \cite[Question 5.52]{Kourovka}: Is every finitely generated perfect group normally generated by a single element?

 The analogous statement fails when $|\Lambda|=2$, for instance $H/\llangle w \rrangle$ is trivial for $w=ab$ when $H=(\Z/m)\star(\Z/n)$ with natural generators $a,b$ and $m,n$ coprime.
 However, one still expects $H/\llangle w \rrangle$ to be nontrivial for all $w$ when the factors are torsion-free: